GMLC-TDC/HELICS/docs/user-guide/value_federates.md

 As the fundamental role of the co-simulation platform is to manage the synchronization and data exchange between the federates, you may or may not be surprised to learn that there are generic configuration options available to all HELICS federates that deal precisely with these.
 In this section, we'll focus on the options related to data exchange as pertaining to value federates, those options  and in [Timing section](./timing.md) we'll look at the timing parameters.

 Let's look at a generic JSON configuration file as an example with the more common parameters shown; the default values are shown in "[ ]".
-(Further parameters and explanations can be found in the [developer documentation](../configuration/Timing.md)
+(Further parameters and explanations can be found in the [federate configuration](../configuration/Timing.md) guide.

 ### General Configuration Parameter ###
 Though contained here in this section on value federates, the options below are applicable to both value and message federates.
 As value federates are the more common type, we've put them here.